Rod Wave: 2023–2025: Nostalgia and Last Lap

 On September 4, 2024, Rod Wave took to his Instagram to announce his 2024 Last Lap Tour in the United States, supported by Moneybagg Yo, Toosii, Lil Poppa, Dess Dior, and Eelmatic.
 The thirty-six-stop tour shares the same name as Green's sixth full-length studio album, Last Lap.
 On September 13, Rod Wave released the album's lead single, "Passport Junkie" which peaked at #51 on the Billboard Hot 100.
 On September 26, Green announced the release of his sixth full-length studio album, Last Lap to release on October 11.
 The following day, he released the album's second single, "Fall Fast in Love" which peaked at #49 on the Billboard Hot 100.
 On October 11, Green released Last Lap as planned featuring guest appearances from Be Charlotte, Lil Baby, Lil Yachty, Rylo Rodriguez, and Wild Rivers.
 The album debuted at #2 on the Billboard 200, moving 127,000 album-equivalent units in its first week, marking Green's seventh consecutive top-ten album, and making him the only artist other than Taylor Swift to chart a top ten album each year from 2019 to 2024.

 In April 2025, Green released "Sinners", the lead single to the soundtrack for the film of the same name.
 The song's music video stars Woody McClain, Dominique Madison, and Charles A. Black, alongside Michael B. Jordan, the film's lead.

+2026–present: Don't Look Down

+On August 28, 2026, Rod Wave confirmed that his project, Don't Look Down would be releasing on August 28, 2026, it serves as his first major release following Last Lap.